-Good morning everyone.
-I am delighted to be here with you today for the Chamber of Minerals and Energy, Women in Mining Event.
+ood morning, everyone.
+I am delighted to be here with you today for the Chamber of Minerals and Energy (CME) Women in Resources Awards.

 Thank you also to the CME for presenting me with a Lifetime Achievement Award.
-I am delighted to receive recognition from the industry that I have been part of and that has been part of me throughout so much of my life and it is particularly special to receive this acknowledgement in my home state of West Australia.
+I am delighted to receive recognition from the industry that I have been part of and that has been part of me throughout so much of my life, and it is particularly special to receive this acknowledgement in my home state of West Australia.

-At this time our mining industry is struggling with significantly lower commodity prices and the need to improve productivity and lower costs.
+At this time, the mining industry is struggling with significantly lower commodity prices, and the need to improve productivity and lower costs.

-Now more than ever, we need to ensure that we have visible symbols of success so that the next generation of female students can see a pathway to the top in mining and this is where the CME plays a valuable role in celebrating the success of our industry's female leaders.
+Now more than ever, we need to ensure that we have visible symbols of success so that the next generation of female students can see a pathway to the top in mining, and this is where the CME plays a valuable role in celebrating the success of our industry's female leaders.

-I would like to warmly congratulate all the women who have been selected as finalists in the CME women in resources awards.
+I would like to warmly congratulate all the women who have been selected as finalists in the CME Women in Resources Awards.
 As chair of both Hancock Prospecting and Roy Hill, I would like to make special mention of the Roy Hill finalists who are here with us today, Jeanette, Jodi and Claire - well done on being selected and making Roy Hill proud through your hard work and participation in our important industry.

-Women in Resources
+Women in resources

-CME's recent survey found that female participation in the mining sector between 2013 and 2015 decreased by 1% to just below 18%.
-The Roy Hill female participation rate is better than the industry average at almost 20%.
-A bright spot on the horizon is the increase to 26% in female apprentices, trainees and graduates.
+CME's recent survey found that female participation in the mining sector between 2013 and 2015 decreased by one per cent to just below 18 per cent.
+The Roy Hill female participation rate is better than the industry average at almost 20 per cent.

-Women, should they wish a career in the mining industry, need to consider doing more than saying that promoting diversity in the workplace is the right thing to do, but that there is also a clear business case to drive increased levels of female participation, and of course, clear reasons why they individually should be selected.
+Women, should they wish to have a career in the mining industry, need to consider doing more than saying that promoting diversity in the workplace is the right thing to do; there is also a clear business case to drive increased levels of female participation, and, of course, clear reasons why they individually should be selected.

-For instance, we can point to improved safety levels with women in the mining workforce, and some lower turnover rates, but the rest is importantly up to each individual.
+For instance, we can point to improved safety levels with women in the mining workforce, and lower turnover rates, but the rest is importantly up to each individual.